 What is Arrhythmia?

-An arrhythmia is a cardiologic condition causing irregular heartbeat.
+An arrhythmia is a cardiologic condition causing an irregular heartbeat.
 It means that your heart is out of its regular rhythm.
 This condition is also known as dysrhythmia.
 When a person is suffering from this condition, it will be as if his/her heart skipped a beat, or is fluttering.
 It might feel like the heart is beating very fast or very slow.
-There are times when an individual doesn’t even realise it.
+There are times when an individual doesn’t even realize it.

-Arrhythmia is known as an emergency situation in rare cases, or could be harmless as well in some cases.
+Arrhythmia is known as an emergency situation in rare cases or could be harmless as well in some cases.
 If you experience anything unusual with your heartbeat, make sure to get clinical assistance immediately so that doctors can identify why it is occurring and what to do about it.

 Arrhythmia types